How to Deal with Skeptics When Utilizing Baby Sign Language

 skeptic, skeptical, doubt, baby signing, sign language picture

-You also need to tell other your baby signs so they understand the gestures your baby is making.
+You also need to tell others the specific signs your baby uses.
 If someone taking care of your baby doesn’t realize the Baby Sign Language infant gestures are actually a form of communication, the gestures may be ignored.
 That would cause a lot of frustration and confusion for the infant if the gestures do not get a response.

 Anyone actively involved in your child’s life should understand why you are teaching Baby Sign Language to your infant.
 They should also be able to interpret at least the most basic gestures such as the signs for “hungry” or “pain”.
 This will keep baby happy and hopefully prevent inexplicable crying rages due to frustration.
 The people who need to understand about teaching babies sign language include daycare workers, babysitters, grandparents, older siblings and any one else who may care for the infant or toddler.